duxuhao/Feature-Selection/README.md

 - Demo for S1 score improvement in JData 2018 predict purchase time competition

-## coming plans

-- Initial features with high correlation with label

-- Initial features with high AIC, BIC

-- Initial new selection method based on features importance

 ## new features

 - Set sample ratio for large dataset